-The amount you will receive on a call payment date, if any, will be paid only if the closing level of the reference asset on the applicable call observation date is greater than or equal to the initial level.
-Therefore, the closing level of the reference asset on dates other than the applicable call observation date will have not effect on any amount paid in respect of your notes on the applicable call payment date.
+The amount you will receive on a call payment date, if any, will be paid only if the closing level of the reference asset on the applicable call observation date will have no effect on any amount paid in respect of your notes on the applicable call payment date.
 In addition, if the notes are not automatically called, the payment at maturity, if any, will be based on the final level, which will be the closing level of the reference asset on the valuation date.
 Therefore, for example, if the closing level of the reference asset dropped precipitously on the valuation date, the payment at maturity for the notes would be significantly less than it would otherwise have been had the payment at maturity been linked to the closing level of the reference asset prior to such drop.
-Although the actual closing level of the reference asset on the call payment dates, maturity date or at other times during the term of the notes may be higher than the closing level of the reference asset on the call observation dates or the valuation date, you will not benefit from the closing levels of the reference asset at any time other than on the call observation dates or the valuation date, as the case may be (except in the case of tax redemptions as described further under "Tax Redemption" in the accompanying product prospectus supplement).
+Although the actual closing level of the reference asset on the call payment dates maturity date or at other times during the term of the notes may be higher than the closing level of the reference asset on the call observation dates or the valuation date, as the case may be (except in the case of tax redemptions as described further under "Tax Redemption" in the accompanying product prospectus supplement).